saikrishnatbijil/questdb.io/blog/2021-06-03-newsletter-5.md

 exploring the possibility to enable ML and data science applications close to the database layer and approaches for adding support for other dimensions such as geospatial data.
-Following our TSBS benchmark results, we are running performance tests for high-cardinality data sets which is often a cause of issues in time series data ingestion.
+Following our TSBS benchmark results, we are running performance tests for [high cardinality](/glossary/high-cardinality/) data sets which is often a cause of issues in time series data ingestion.

 We're glad to see our community growing and giving us valuable feedback on the features and functionality we can focus on.
 If you’ve any questions about this